The see-saw portal at future Higgs factories: the role of dimension six operators: Decay channels for RH neutrinos

 \subsection{Bounds from precision measurements}

 The operators of Tab.~\ref{tab:D6_operators} involving the Higgs bosons will also trigger additional decay of the SM bosons, which are constrained by precision measurements from LEP and LHC data.
 By asking that these additional decay modes do not exceed the absolute uncertainty on the measurement of the $Z$ and $W$ boson width, and that they contribute less than $10\%$ to the SM Higgs boson width, one obtains that the strongest limit arises from the constraints on $h\to NN$ decay given by ${\cal O}^6_{LNH}$ that reads \be \Lambda \gtrsim 5\;{\rm TeV} \ , \ee a result compatible with the one reported in~\cite{Butterworth:2019iff}.
 This is due to the small total width of the SM Higgs boson, which compensates for the lower absolute precision on its determination with respect to the $Z$ and $W$ cases.
 For the latter we obtain a bound of $\Lambda\gtrsim 0.8\;$TeV and 0.6\;TeV, respectively.
+While for ${\cal O}^6_{LNH}$ the theoretical bound discussed in the previous section is stronger, for the dipole operators the experimental bounds are stronger.